 Chief or Co-Chief investigator for the following current trials:

 1. Oral STeroids for Resolution of otitis media with effusion in CHildren: The OSTRICH Study.
 NIHR HTA.
 Achieved recruitment target of >380 in April 2016.
-In analysis.
+Pain trial paper published.

-4. Antivirals for influenza Like Illness?
+3. Antivirals for influenza Like Illness?
 An rCt of Clinical and Cost effectiveness in primary CarE (ALIC4E), which is part of the Platform foR European Preparedness Against (Re-)emerging Epidemics (PREPARE) consortium.
 EU FP7.
-This study has just completed its first (pilot) winter recruitment in 2016 and randomised >1700 patients with influenza like illness in 16 EU countries. >1700 already randomised.
-Recruitment continues for one more winter.
+3268 participants randomised in 16 countries; in analysis.

-5. Probiotics to Reduce Infections iN Care homE reSidentS (PRINCESS).
+4. Probiotics to Reduce Infections iN Care homE reSidentS (PRINCESS).
 MRC Efficacy and Mechanisms Evaluation Board.
-Open to recruitment.
+Recruited to target: in follow up.

-6. A phase II study to determine the safety and efficacy of candidate INfluenza Vaccine MVA-NP+M1 in combination with licensed InaCTivated inflUenza vaccine in adultS aged 65 years and above - INVICTUS.
+5. A phase II study to determine the safety and efficacy of candidate INfluenza Vaccine MVA-NP+M1 in combination with licensed InaCTivated inflUenza vaccine in adultS aged 65 years and above - INVICTUS.
 Funded by Vaccitech.
-Open to recruitment.
+In analysis.